Our Story (1999-Present)

 Craig Fleming joins

 Craig Fleming (who becomes our production manager) joins Catherine Wheels as Stage Manager.
-Craig stays with the company until 2019.
+Craig stays with the company, working on all our productions until 2019, when he joins Barrowland Ballet.

 We produce Snow Baby performed by Gill and directed by Andy Manley, based on a short story by Monty Python creator Terry Jones.